Noah's Ark, by VARB

 Early comics

-In 1900 Barré became a frequent collaborator of the Montréal newspaper La Presse.
+In 1900, Barré became a frequent collaborator of the Montréal newspaper La Presse.
 His pantomime comic 'Pour un Dîner de Noël' was published in La Presse on 20 December 1902 and is considered the first Quebecan comic strip.
 In eight panels, it tells the story of a family of three trying to catch a duck for their Christmas diner.
-He continued to work for the paper until 1908.
-He published many picture stories and cartoons, some of them with speech balloons, on the 'En Roulant Ma Boule' page.
+Barré continued to work for the paper until 1908, producing many picture stories and cartoons, some of them with speech balloons, on the 'En Roulant Ma Boule' page.
 This included the cartoon feature 'Histoire de Sauvage'.
 A book collection of 'En Roulant Ma Boule' was published by Librairie Déom Frères.
 Another comic strip, 'Les Contes du Père Rheault' (1906), appeared in color in La Patrie and also featured speech balloons.

-Barré illustrated novels by Henri Julien.
+In addition to his newspaper work, Raoul Barré illustrated novels by Henri Julien.
 He published under the pseudonyms "Raoul Barry" and "VARB" and moved to New York City in 1913, where he began an association with the McClure Newspaper Syndicate.
-The same year his comic strip 'Noahzark Hotel' was distributed by the same syndicate.
-It was published in The New Haven Union between 12 January and 9 November 1913 and also ran in La Patrie under the title 'À l'Hôtel du Père Noél'.
-'Noahzark Hotel' was a funny animal comic, set in a hotel.
+That same year, his comic strip 'Noahzark Hotel' was distributed by the same syndicate.
+A funny animal comic, set in a hotel, the feature was published in The New Haven Union between 12 January and 9 November 1913 and also ran in La Patrie under the title 'À l'Hôtel du Père Noél'.

 'Les Contes du Père Rheault' (25 August 1906).